By Jake Cordero

 By devising a code to represent letters, the girls formulated more complex questions.
 With this technique they identified the spirit variously as “Mr. Splitfoot,” a nickname for the devil, or “Charles B. Rosna,” a deceased peddler who claimed to have been murdered and buried in the cellar.
 This latter revelation drove frantic neighbors into a digging frenzy and eventually they uncovered bone fragments.
 More determined investigators (according to Sir Arthur Conan Doyle) later excavated an entire human skeleton.

 As their celebrity grew, so did the demands from followers and attacks from naysayers.
-They began drinking heavily — especially Margaret — a vice that reportedly began for them both while crisscrossing the country without parental supervision.
-The girls continued the demonstrations as they grew into adulthood: moving from city to city, attempting spirit contact on demand, their life became chaotic and exhausting.
+The Fox sisters began drinking heavily — especially Margaret — a vice that reportedly began for them while crisscrossing the country without parental supervision.
+The girls continued the demonstrations as they grew into adulthood: moving from city to city, attempting spirit contact on demand.
+Their life became chaotic and exhausting.
 Reports abound of growing friction between the women, even as their drinking continued and desperation set in.

 And here, the story of the Fox sisters becomes very dark indeed.